bubjoin/practice-flutter-pomodoro/README.md

 - [x] Make a Container a button
 - [x] Use statful widget and setState((){});
 - [x] Split dart files and import class
+- [x] Use Timer in terms of periodic and cancel
 - [ ] Fix position of text

 ## Tutorials by Flutter